Cameron Harper: Things to know about exciting American winger

 — Celtic Football Club (@CelticFC) September 6, 2020

-While his debut on Monday night may have propelled him into the limelight somewhat, Harper has actually been mixing it with the Celtic first team for some time now.
+While Harper's Celtic debut back in January may have propelled him into the limelight somewhat, he was actually mixing it with the Celtic first team for some time prior to his big moment.

-The 19-year-old was an unused substitute in Celtic's Scottish Premiership clash with Dundee United earlier this season, while he even made the bench in the Champions League qualifying rounds as Lennon's side were dumped out of the competition following a 2-1 defeat to Hungarian outfit Ferencvaros.
+The 19-year-old was an unused substitute in Celtic's Scottish Premiership clash with Dundee United, while he even made the bench in the Champions League qualifying rounds as Lennon's side were dumped out of the competition following a 2-1 defeat to Hungarian outfit Ferencvaros.

 7. Decent FIFA 21 potential